What should you know before buying stock in DHT Holdings Inc. (DHT)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 12.44% loss in the last 1 month and extending the period to 3 months gives it a 21.23%, and is 0.93% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.69% over the week and 4.25% over the month.
+The stock witnessed a 3.31% loss in the last 1 month and extending the period to 3 months gives it a 12.95%, and is -3.10% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.98% over the week and 4.42% over the month.

 DHT Holdings Inc. (DHT) Analyst Forecasts